What are the causes of hair loss after surgery?

 Shop Dr. Balwi’s premium hair care products

-Advanced technology meets luxury hair care in a highly nourishing and revitalising new formula!
-Our full hair care product range has been carefully designed to offer a complete approach to hair loss care.
+Advanced technology meets luxury hair care in a highly nourishing and revitalising new formula for healthy hair!
+Our full hair care product range has been carefully designed to offer a comprehensive approach to hair loss care.
 Start your hair restoration journey today!

 Anaesthesia can lead to hair loss after surgery, even though it’s rarely recognised as the culprit because hair loss only becomes visible several weeks to several months after the operation.